CSB-KUL/yMap/README.md

 preWeb()
 		combines mutated proteins with uniprot_bioGrid.txt in a file (biog.txt)

-Web()			Automated opening the web links of BioGrid db for further network and pathways analyses of mutated proteins.
+web()			Automated opening the web links of BioGrid db for further network and pathways analyses of mutated proteins.
 WARNING.
-It requires powerful machines to open new tabs for each mutated proteins
+It requires powerful machines to open new tabs for each mutated protein.

 ymap()			runs all the methods included in ymap (excluding data() and mutation_types_file())  and returns different data folders for each type of data processed for our mutational data.